 Hardened by several international masterclasses and competitions (artistic competition of Epinal (France), artistic competition of the French Musical confederation in Paris), he joined the CNSM of Lyon (France).

 In parallel of his study, he started to work with the orchestra of ” Les siècles romantiques ” supervised by Jean-Philippe Dubor who he sang with, for among other productions the “Carmina Burana” by Orff, the “Stabat Mater” by Rossini, or the “Messa di Gloria” by Puccini and Rossini (this one of Rossini, Auvergne Rhone-Alpes creation in January 2018, have been widely welcomed about the virtuosity and the top notes).

-With “GerMANIA”, the composer Alexander Raskatov gave the opportunity to Karl Laquit to make his debut at the opera of Lyon for a role especially written for his voice, the “Pink Giant”.
-This extremely technic role, with a lot of top notes, provoked in the medias of lot of reactions taking expressions like “inhuman tessiture” or “stratospheric top notes”.
+With “GerMANIA”, the composer Alexander Raskatov gave the opportunity to Karl Laquit to make his debut at the opera of Lyon.
+A role was especially written for his voice : the “Pink Giant”.
+This extremely technical role, with a lot of top notes, provoked a lot of reactions from the medias, using expressions like “inhuman tessiture” or “stratospheric top notes”.